Continuous Self-Monitoring in Remote Viewing

 Abstract

-The present study used the continuous self-monitoring method to identify and classify the scenes in remote viewing from 2015 to 2019.
+The present study used the continuous self-monitoring method to identify and classify the scenes in remote viewing from 2015 to 2019, emphasising data analysis dissertation help.
 This method has been successfully implemented to study instances of remote viewing.
 The viewer was able to classify the scenes from 2015 to 2019 into two categories: first, a scene as a picture, and second, a scene as a scenario.
 Along with using self-monitoring, the viewer was able to classify scenes as a picture into two subtypes: scenes with either one image or two.
 As for scenes as a scenario, these were further classified into two sections.
 In addition, by using self-monitoring, the viewer was able to reach results regarding the period between the time of viewing and the time, when the scene became true.
 The resulting duration was difficult to determine, as it became clear that the period of time in each instance was different; some were days, some weeks, and some were over a year.

 Introduction